-The Murder of Laci Peterson: Why the Grisly Crime Still Captivates
+The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Online

 Not least because Scott insists he's innocent.

 "I couldn't feel my feet on the floor.
 I couldn't feel the chair I was sitting in.
-My vision was even a little blurry," Scott, recalling the moment he was convicted, is heard saying on a previously unreleased audio tape in the A&E docu-series The Murder of Laci Peterson, premiering tonight.
-"And I just had this weird sensation that I was falling forward — and forward and down and there was going to be no end to this falling forward and down, like there was no floor to land on.
+My vision was even a little blurry," Scott, recalling the moment he was convicted, was heard saying on a previously unreleased audio tape in the 2017 A&E docuseries The Murder of Laci Peterson.
+"And I just had this weird sensation that I was falling forward—and forward and down and there was going to be no end to this falling forward and down, like there was no floor to land on.

 "I..I was staggered by it.
 I had no idea it was coming."

-Which ultimately makes sense in light of the portrait painted of the man in the wake of his wife's murder.
+Which ultimately makes sense if you take the portrait painted of the man in the wake of his wife's murder at face value.

-When her stepfather reported her missing, Peterson said that Laci, 27, had been planning on walking their golden retriever at a nearby park when he last saw her.
-He had gone fishing earlier in the day at the Berkeley Marina, he said.
+It was Laci's stepfather who first reported her missing after she vanished on Dec.
+24, 2002, amid the hustle and bustle of Christmas preparations.
+Scott told police that his 27-year-old wife, who was 8 months pregnant with a boy they'd already named Conner, had been planning on walking their golden retriever at a nearby park when he last saw her, before he left to go fishing at the Berkeley Marina.

 Laci's purse was at home.
 The dog, leash attached, had since been found by a neighbor and returned to the Petersons' yard.

 By Dec.
-28, family and friends were offering a $125,000 reward for Laci's safe return, missing person fliers papered the town, the FBI was called in to assist local authorities and the search had expanded to comb 4,000 acres of wetlands along the Stanislaus, Tuolumne and San Joaquin rivers.
-On New Year's Eve more than 1,000 people attended a candlelight vigil in Laci's honor.
+28, family and friends were offering a $125,000 reward for Laci's safe return, missing person fliers papered the town, the FBI was called in to assist local authorities and the search expanded to comb 4,000 acres of wetlands along the Stanislaus, Tuolumne and San Joaquin rivers.
+On New Year's Eve more than 1,000 people attended a candlelight vigil.

 "Whoever has her could have some compassion," Brent Rocha, Laci's brother, told reporters.
 "She's a human being.
 She's pregnant.
 She needs to take care of her baby.
 She's a wife, a daughter, a sister.
 Please return her."

-The baby had already been named Conner Peterson, and that's how Laci and Scott's families referred to him in interviews.
 Brent would later tell Scott in court, after his brother-in-law was sentenced to death, that he had purchased a gun with a mind to kill Scott himself but decided to let fate have its way with him.

 Scott theoretically should have been the distraught husband, pleading for any information about his wife's disappearance, tirelessly combing the area for her with the police and countless volunteers.
 But multiple accounts paint him as quiet, polite and oddly removed from the proceedings.
 "She will be giving birth real soon.
 We need to bring them home and I think that's the best way we can do it all," he reportedly told investigators at the time.